Troubleshoot APIM requests and Ultra Tasks

 Pipeline issues

 - Snap configuration error: Invalid Snap configuration results in errors.
-Snap configuration issues may arise due to invalid input data, permission restrictions, missing required fields, or inconsistent data schemas.
+Snap configuration issues can arise due to invalid input data, permission restrictions, missing required fields, or inconsistent data schemas.
 External JAR files or library version mismatches can also cause execution failures.
 To troubleshoot these errors, refer to the Pipeline issues in Troubleshooting page.

 Policy issues